greenm01/vb4x/docs/vb4x_specs.md

 **Environmental Transformation And Colonization (ETAC)** ships are used to terraform and colonize uninhabited planets.
 After colonization they are scrapped and used by the colony.

 **Trader** ships earn Production Points (PP) by trading between colonies within the House or with trade partners.
 They must have an uncontested path back across jump lanes to a friendly colony in order facilitate merchant activity.
-Systems may only have one trader assigned per player.
+Systems may only have one trader assigned per House.

 **Miner** ships earn PP by harvesting raw materials from inhospitable, unoccupied gas systems.
 They must have an uncontested path back across jump lanes to a friendly colony in order to deliver raw materials.
 Systems may only have one miner assigned per House.